How do I get financial aid?

 How long does verification take and when will I get financial aid?

 The Financial Aid Office begins the verification process as early as March and verifies throughout the school year.
-The process could take up to 2 weeks after all required documents have been received signed and completed.
+The process could take 2 to 4 weeks after all required documents have been received signed and completed.
 As soon as you are notified that you are selected for verification, submit the documentation right away to avoid delay in receiving financial aid.9

 How do I get a work-study job?